-Ragwort is an attractive plant to many insects and for some rare species ragwort is an exclusive food source for others, such as the cinnabar moth, and as such has an important role in maintaining biodiversity.
+Ragwort is an attractive plant to many insects and for some rare species ragwort is an exclusive food source and as such has an important role in maintaining biodiversity.
 It must always be considered a potential poison, but in areas where there are no livestock, or neighbouring farms it may be acceptable to leave ragwort untreated due to its ecological importance.
 See government guidance on how to identify areas according to their risk.